 Mapping data flows are visually designed data transformations in Azure Data Factory.
 Data flows allow data engineers to develop graphical data transformation logic without writing code.
-The resulting data flows are executed as activities within Azure Data Factory pipelines that use scaled-out Spark clusters.
-Data flow activities can be operationalized via existing Data Factory scheduling, control, flow, and monitoring capabilities.
+The resulting data flows are executed as activities within Azure Data Factory pipelines that use scaled-out Apache Spark clusters.
+Data flow activities can be engaged via existing Data Factory scheduling, control, flow, and monitoring capabilities.

 To create a data flow, select the plus sign under Factory Resources, and then select Data Flow.

 This action takes you to the data flow canvas, where you can create your transformation logic.
 Select Add source to start configuring your source transformation.
 For more information, see Source transformation.

 The data flow canvas is separated into three parts: the top bar, the graph, and the configuration panel.

 The graph displays the transformation stream.
 It shows the lineage of source data as it flows into one or more sinks.
 To add a new source, select Add source.
 To add a new transformation, select the plus sign on the lower right of an existing transformation.

 When you begin working with data flows in ADF, you want to turn on the "Debug" switch for data flows at the top of the browser UI.
 This spins-up a Spark cluster to use for interactive debugging, data previews, and pipeline debug executions.
 You can set the size of the cluster being utilized by choosing a custom Azure Integration Runtime.
 The debug session stays alive for up to 60 minutes after your last data preview or last debug pipeline execution.

 When you operationalize your pipelines with data flow activities, ADF uses the Azure Integration Runtime associated with the activity in the "Run On" property.